 Ariocarpus fissuratus 'Godzilla'

-Ariocarpus fissuratus 'Godzilla' is an odd plant with strongly structured surface.
-It is a popular Japanese cultivar and there are several slightly different forms.
-The strongly structured surface and the deep color of the plants are typical, but greener or woollier plants are in the variation range of this cultivar.
+Ariocarpus fissuratus 'Godzilla' is an odd plant with a strongly structured surface.
+It is a popular Japanese cultivar, and there are several slightly different forms.
+The surface and the deep color of the plants are typical, but greener or woollier plants are in the variation range of this cultivar.
 This cactus has a woolly crown, from which emerge bright pink-violet flowers that last for 3 to 4 days.
 The flowers are up to 2 inches (5 cm) in diameter.

 How to Grow and Care